 Creating a digital newsletter is a great way to engage with your followers and keep them up-to-date on your nonprofit’s latest news, events, and initiatives.
+It is also one of the major strategy in your overall nonprofits digital marketing strategy.
 In this article, we’ll provide you with tips on how to write a great nonprofit newsletter, as well as offer a template and examples to help get you started.

 How to Write a Great Newsletter

 There are many elements that make up a great newsletter.
 Here are a few key tips to keep in mind when writing your nonprofit’s newsletter:

 Create a catchy name for your newsletter: This will be the first thing people see and should pique their interest in reading more.